the-human-colossus-foundation/oca-spec/docs/guide/applications/swiss-passport-example.md

 In the `Pick OCA Bundle ZIP file` upload the Bundle created in the previous step.
 As a result, in the `FORM` tab the form preview will be rendered.
 This is the preview of the OCA Bundle using presentation overlays in the WEB space.

 ::: tip Form and Credential translations
 The [pre-baked template](https://github.com/THCLab/oca-ecosystem/blob/main/examples/swiss_passport/digital_passport.xlsx) comes with two translations: English and French.
-Any number can be added, but for the sake of this showcase we have only these two.
+Any number can be added, but for the sake of this showcase, we have only these two.

 In the preview, both, so the Form and Credential contain a select widget to change the translation.
 :::